shub6690/java-project/README.md

 # java-project

-update to see in AWS projecr
+update to see in AWS projecr : attempt 2